 - 1. The President/designee may reassign the faculty member to other appropriate duties within the university. - 2.
 If the President/designee determines reassignment is not available without retraining, within six months of initial notice, the faculty member and the President/designee shall develop a mutually agreed upon retraining program, to be paid by the university, which meets the programmatic needs of the university.
 The completed plan will include timelines for completion of retraining.
-The President will review the approved plan with the receiving department, and in accordance with Article 20, the department's role is limited to that of providing recommendations only. - 3.
-If the President/designee and the faculty member cannot develop a mutually agreeable retraining plan, the faculty member's employment will terminate three (3) years from the date initial notice.
+The President will review the approved plan with the receiving department, and in accordance with Article 20, the department's role is limited to that of providing recommendations only.

+- 3. If the President/designee and the faculty member cannot develop a mutually agreeable retraining plan, the faculty member's employment will terminate three (3) years from the date initial notice.
 During this period, appropriate duties will be assigned by the Employer.
 At the end of this period, the faculty member will receive the maximum benefits contained in Article 16, Section D, Subd.
 3 if not otherwise qualified.
 With this option, there shall be no layoff or recall rights. - d.
 If two (2) or more faculty members have equal seniority, then those with greater length of tenured service shall have priority for retention.
 Should faculty members still be equal in seniority, then those with greater length of total service in the university shall have priority in retention.
-Beyond this, the decision of which person to retain will be made on the basis of programmatic needs of the university as determined by the President.
+Beyond this, the decision of which person to retain will be made on the basis of programmatic needs of the university as determined by the President. - Subd.

-Subd.
 4. Advanced Notice.
-Faculty members to be laid off under the provisions of this article shall be provided notice of layoff no later than the fifteenth (15th) class day of the fall term to be effective on the last day of the next spring term or the last day of the faculty member's nine-month appointment year, whichever is later.
+Faculty members to be laid off under the provisions of this article shall be provided notice of layoff no later than the fifteenth (15th) class day of the fall term to be effective on the last day of the next spring term or the last day of the faculty member's ninemonth appointment year, whichever is later.
 To the extent that the Administration has not previously identified the particular departments or programs in which layoffs will occur and the anticipated number of layoffs, it shall provide such information to the Association at least 15 days prior to the date notice of layoff will be provided to the affected faculty members.
-After providing this information, the Administration will, upon request, meet and confer to discuss layoffs prior to the date of the layoff notice.
+After providing this information, the Administration will, upon request, meet and confer to discuss layoffs prior to the date of the layoff notice. - Subd.
+5. Out of Order Layoff.
+At any time following the notice described in Subdivision 4 of this Section, a tenured or NTT faculty member not identified for layoff may propose to the President/designee that the proposing faculty member be laid-off without regard to the provisions of Subdivision 3 of this Section.
+Within fifteen (15) days of receiving such a proposal, the President/designee will in writing decline or agree to the proposal.
+Once timely accepted by the President/designee, such proposals become effective as notices of retrenchment and may not be rescinded except upon written notice from the President.
+Provided that the faculty member otherwise satisfies the eligibility criteria, a faculty member who is laid off by operation of this subdivision shall be deemed to have been laid-off and have provided timely notice of separation for purposes of the benefits described in Article 11, Section C, Article 35, Section C, Subd.
+3, and Article 16.
+Faculty laid off by operation of this subdivision shall not be afforded the rights and benefits described in Sections C-F of this Article, but shall be allowed to continue insurance as provided in Section F, Subd.
+2.